Payroll

 Register your Business for Payroll

 If you don’t already have a business number registered for your business, then the first step is getting one of those.
-Small business BC has a helpful guide on business registration here.
+Check out Small Business BC's helpful guide on business registration.

 If you have a business number, the next step is to register for a payroll account with CRA.
 You can do this by calling the CRA business enquiries line at 1-800-959-5525 and ask to open a payroll account.
 The agent will ask you a few questions (how many employees, approximate gross payroll, payroll frequency) and will then set things up for you.